Flame-throated sunangel: Description

 The flame-throated sunangel is 10 to 11 cm long and weighs 3.6 to 4.1 g.
 Its straight bill is blackish.
 Both sexes have dark metallic green upperparts.
 Their lower breasts are dark metallic green, their bellies grayish, and their vent areas almost white.
 Their tails are dark steel blue.
 Adult males of the nominate subspecies have a glittering blue-green frontlet just above the bill, a dark purplish blue chin, and an iridescent yellow-orange gorget with a glittering emerald green border.
 Adult females lack the blue-green frontlet, their chin is blackish, and their throat is white with green to dusky gray speckles and sometimes a few iridescent reddish orange discs.
 Juveniles are like the adult female but the male does not have the blackish chin.
 Males of subspecies H. m. cutervensis have a reddish orange gorget.

 Distribution and habitat

 The nominate subspecies of flame-throated sunangel is found on the eastern slope of the Andes from Ecuador's Morona-Santiago Province into northern Peru.
 H. m. cutervensis is found in Peru's Department of Cajamarca.
 The species inhabits the interior and borders of dense mossy forest.
 In elevation it mostly ranges between 2300 and 3400 m but has been recorded as low as 1500 m.

 Behavior

 Movement

-The flame-throated sunangel is mostly sedentary but disperses altitundinally after the nesting season.
+The flame-throated sunangel is mostly sedentary but disperses altitudinally after the nesting season.